 As Major League Baseball nears its return, several players have been forced to wrestle with a difficult decision: Is the risk of exposure to the coronavirus worth it?

-On Monday, veteran Arizona Diamondbacks starting pitcher Mike Leake became the first player to definitively say no, it is not worth risking his health and the health of his loved ones to play baseball through a pandemic.
-Since then, several more players have followed suit.
-On Saturday, the group added two prominent pitchers as David Price of the Los Angeles Dodgers and Felix Hernández of the Atlanta Braves officially opted out.
+On June 29, veteran Arizona Diamondbacks starting pitcher Mike Leake became the first player to definitively say no, it is not worth risking his health and the health of his loved ones to play baseball through a pandemic.
+Since then, several more players have decided to join Leake by opting out of the 2020 season.
+That group includes several former All-Stars, including Buster Posey of the San Francisco Giants, David Price of the Los Angeles Dodgers and Felix Hernández of the Atlanta Braves.

 Joe Ross, Ryan Zimmerman and Welington Castillo, three members of the Washington Nationals, have also decided not to play in 2020.
 Last week, Zimmerman — whose mother has multiple sclerosis — explained deciding whether to play is a complex decision that will weigh heavily on several players.